HomeDocumentationCode SamplesAPI ReferenceAnnouncementsModelsRelease NotesFAQGitHubVideos

 The selling partner arrives at the sign-in page of Seller Central (for sellers) or Vendor Central (for vendors).

 The selling partner signs in to Seller Central or Vendor Central, depending on the type of OAuth Authorization URI you constructed.
-For more information, refer to
+For more information, refer to Construct an OAuth Authorization URI.

 Step 4: Amazon sends authorization information